Aetf/plasma-potd-spotlight/README.md

-# plasma-potd-unsplash
+# plasma-potd-spotlight
-An POTD data engine for plasma that fetches 4k desktop wallpapers daily
+A POTD data engine for plasma that fetches high resolution wall papers from Microsoft Spotlight.